andrii-suse/galera-tools/README.md

 ```

 ### Ranges Diff
-`_template/ranges_diff.sh` is script which makes best effort to find differences across specified nodes.
+`_template/diff_ranges.sh` is a script which makes the best effort to find differences across specified nodes.
 (So far only ssh cluster is implemented, more topologies may come).
 It is based on Ranges functionality discussed earlier.

 #### Ranges Diff Example